 You will be asked to complete a survey about how you are feeling and your current health.
 You will be asked to complete this again, after 12 weeks.
-You will be given a $\pounds 20$ gift voucher for each survey completed.
+You will be given a £20 gift voucher for your time for each survey completed.